TOR968/BaboonBot/README.md

 5. Adjust settings in `config.json`:
     ```json
     {
-        "processBatteryTaps": false, // true/false Enable or disable the execution of battety taps
+        "processBatteryTaps": false, // true/false Enable or disable the execution of battery taps
         "maxCyclesPerSession": 2, // number of cycles of the battery state from 100% health to 0%, after which it
                                  // is repaired and restarted
         "processQuests": true, // true/false Enable or disable the execution of tasks;